knowit/snappysense/README.md

-# snappysense
+# SnappySense

-This is the firmware for KnowIt ObjectNet's "snappysense" environmental sensor device.
+[This repo](https://github.com/knowit/snappysense) holds the hardware designs, firmware source code, and design documents for KnowIt ObjectNet's _SnappySense_ environmental sensor device.

-The v1.0.0 device has an esp32 MoC and a number of environmental sensors (temperature, humidity, air quality, and other things - see src/sensor.h), as well as a small OLED display.
+The v1.0.0 device has an esp32 MoC and a number of environmental sensors (temperature, humidity, air quality, and other things - see `src/sensor.h`, as well as a small OLED display.

+The v1.1.0 device additionally has a small speaker.

-The firmware has FreeRTOS at the base and the Arduino framework layered on top.
+The v1 firmware has FreeRTOS at the base and the Arduino framework layered on top and is written in C++.

+## Design documents

+The user experience during setup and use is outlined in `UX.md`.

+Firmware architecture is documented at the beginning of `src/main.cpp`, with pointers to other files.

+Device architecture, as seen by software (peripheral addresses, MCU pins, etc), is documented in `src/device.cpp`.

+## Device schematics and data sheets

+Device schematics and data sheets will appear in this repo eventually (Issue #31).

+## Firmware source code and development

 We use Visual Studio Code for the development environment.
-Before you build the first time, you will need to:
-* install the PlatformIO extension in Visual Studio Code, see platformio.org for pointers.
+Before you build the first time, you will need to install the PlatformIO extension in Visual Studio Code, see platformio.org for pointers.

+Coding standards are documented at the beginning of `src/main.h`.

+### Developer builds

+Source code is in `src/`, start with `src/main.cpp` and `src/main.h`.

+Enable `DEVELOPER` in `src/main.h` to make it easier to develop and test.

-* make a copy of src/client_config_template.txt as src/client_config.h and make modifications in that copy for your local setup.
+Make a copy of `src/development_config_template.txt` as `src/development_config.h` and make modifications in that copy for your local setup, as this file is required to provide default settings.

-## Guide to the source code

-Generally, start with src/main.cpp and src/main.h.

-(More information will appear by and by.)
+### Release builds

+To make a release build:
+* Be sure to disable `DEVELOPMENT` in `src/main.h`.
+* Adjust any other switches in `src/main.h` that might feel like development-only.
+* Pay attention to warnings during build, as some switches that should not be on during release cause warnings to be printed if they are enabled.